This week’s conversation is with author Gretchen Rubin on happiness, human nature, and habits.

 When we get to that part of the conversation, definitely take a moment to think about where you and others that you are close to, fit on the scale.

 Gretchen mentions that, “What’s interesting is that if you don’t understand the tendencies, you might be sabotaging someone else with your advice, even if you have the best intentions.”
 And this is one of the reasons why I don’t like giving advice.
-For more on that, I did an episode of Tribe Talk on it, which you can access here.

 I hope this conversation teaches you a little bit more about yourself and what it really means to be happy.